-MV Stella Australis cruise ship is owned and operated by the Chilean travel company Australis Cruises Patagonia.
-The polar expedition vessel was ordered by and specifically built for the Australis cruise company.
-It was constructed in 2 years and launched in 2010.
-Its sister-ship and fleetmate is MV Ventus Australis (2018).
+The 2010-built MV Stella Australis cruise ship is owned and operated by the Chilean travel company Australis Cruises Patagonia.
+The polar expedition vessel was ordered by and specifically built for the Chile-based Australis cruise company.
+From the same design is the sistership and fleetmate MV Ventus Australis (2018-built).

 The ship is luxurious, with yacht-like design and able to navigate the Chilean Fjords and Patagonia's shallow bays and narrow fjords at the tip of South America.
-This region is the cruise line's only zone of operations (September through April).
+This region is the only zone of operations of the cruise line (September through April).
 Stella Australis cruises either on one-way or roundtrip 3- to 7-night itineraries leaving out of Ushuaia (Argentina) or Punta Arenas (Chile).

 The Australis cruise line is owned by the Patagonia-based Menendez family.
-During the late 1800s, their business was focused on seal hunting and sheep breeding.
+During the late-1800s, their business was focused on seal hunting and sheep breeding.
 Currently, the company owns and operates two expedition cruise ships (Stella Australis and Ventus Australis (launched 2018).
-Its ship Via Australis was sold in 2016 to Linblad and renamed National Geographic Endeavour II.
+Its ship Via Australis was sold in 2016 to Lindblad and renamed Nat Geo Endeavour 2.
 The Australis company's current business is run by 3 brothers.
 They acquired the first ship, "Terra Australis" (formerly Savannah), in 1990, and ran weekly cruises roundtrip from Punta Arenas.
 In 2002, the company built Mare Australis.
 About that time, Murray Channel was opened to commercial traffic, which opened the door for itineraries to Cape Horn via a direct route.